guyfawcus/ArchMap/README.rst

 .. code-block:: none

+  usage:
-  archmap [-h] [-v] [--config FILE] [--url URL] [--file FILE] [--users FILE] [--geojson FILE] [--kml FILE] [--csv FILE]
+  archmap [-h] [-v] [-q] [--config FILE] [--url URL] [--file FILE] [--pretty] [--users FILE] [--geojson FILE] [--kml FILE] [--csv FILE]

   optional arguments:
   -h, --help      show this help message and exit
   -v, --verbose   Show info messages
+  -q, --quiet     Disable info messages
-  --config FILE   Use an alternative configuration file instead of /etc/archmap.conf --url URL       Use an alternative URL to parse the wiki list from --file FILE     Use a file to parse the wiki list from --users FILE    Output the list of users to FILE, use 'no' to disable output --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output --kml FILE      Output the KML to FILE, use 'no' to disable output --csv FILE      Output the CSV to FILE, use 'no' to disable output
+  --config FILE   Use an alternative configuration file instead of /etc/archmap.conf --url URL       Use an alternative URL to parse the wiki list from --file FILE     Use a file to parse the wiki list from --pretty        Prettify the text user list.
+Only works if user output is enabled --users FILE    Output the user list to FILE, use 'no' to disable output or '-' to print to stdout --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output or '-' to print to stdout --kml FILE      Output the KML to FILE, use 'no' to disable output or '-' to print to stdout --csv FILE      Output the CSV to FILE, use 'no' to disable output or '-' to print to stdout

 License